FrancesCoronel/personal-website-v3/site/content/adventures/2015-01-06-interview-devleague.md

 They were kind enough to feature my blog post in January 2015 on my interview experience with them on their own website through their blog.
-I thought they were some of the nicest people I came across when the coding bootcamp interview process and definitely appreciate how they’re the only coding bootcamp in Hawaii.
+I thought they were some of the nicest people I came across when the coding bootcamp interview process and definitely appreciate how they're the only coding bootcamp in Hawaii.

 <blockquote class="embedly-card"><h4><a href="https://www.facebook.com/permalink.php?story_fbid=702971763154795&id=419352214850086">DevLeague</a></h4><p>Ever wonder what our interview process is like?
 We have recently started getting many applications from the mainland and one of our recent mainland applicants blogged about her experience.
 We could...</p></blockquote>